Indian famine of 1896–1897

 The Indian famine of 1896–1897 was a famine that began in Bundelkhand, India, early in 1896 and spread to many parts of the country, including the United Provinces, the Central Provinces and Berar, Bihar, parts of the Bombay and Madras presidencies, and parts of the Punjab; in addition, the princely states of Rajputana, Central India Agency, and Hyderabad were affected.
 All in all, during the two years, the famine affected an area of 307000 sqmi and a population of 69.5 million.
-Although relief was offered throughout the famine-stricken regions in accordance with the Provisional Famine Code of 1883, the mortality, both from starvation and accompanying epidemics, was very high: approximately one million people are thought to have died.
+Although some relief was offered throughout the famine-stricken regions in accordance with the Provisional Famine Code of 1883, the mortality, both from starvation and accompanying epidemics, was very high.
+Contemporary colonial estimates placed the death toll at around one million, but later demographic research suggests that between 4.5 and 5 million people may have died as a result of famine and disease.
+Historians have linked the severity of the famine not only to rainfall failure but also to colonial economic policies, particularly grain export practices and restrictions on relief under the prevailing famine codes.

 Course

 The Bundelkhand district of Agra Province experienced drought in the autumn of 1895 as a result of poor summer monsoon rains.
 When the winter monsoon failed as well, the provincial government declared a famine early in 1896 and began to organise relief.
 However, the summer monsoon of 1896 brought only scanty rains, and soon the famine had spread to the United Provinces, Central Provinces and Berar, portions of the presidencies of Bombay and Madras, and of the provinces of Bengal, Punjab, and even Upper Burma.
 The native states affected were Rajputana, Central India Agency, and Hyderabad.
 The famine affected mostly British India: of the total area of 307000 sqmi affected, 225000 sqmi lay in British territory; similarly, of the total famine-afflicted population of 67.5 million, 62.5 million lived in British territory.

 The summer monsoon rains of 1897, however, were abundant, as was the following harvest which ended the famine in autumn 1897.
 However, the rains, which were particularly heavy in some regions, set off a malaria epidemic which killed many people; soon thereafter, an epidemic of the bubonic plague began in the Bombay Presidency, which although not very lethal during the famine year, would, in the next decade, become more virulent and spread to the rest of India.